 Developmental Activities with Wooden Blocks

-Before we get into the actual activities you can do, here is what I am basing these activities off of.
+Before we get into the actual activities you can do, here is what I am basing these activities on.
 In the Peabody Motor Assessment that Occupational Therapists use to see where your child is developmentally, there is a specific area just for block building under each age.
-Here are the age appropriate activities that you child can do:

-- Build a 4 block train at 29 to 30 mos.
+- Build a 4-block train at 29 to 30 mos.
 (2 1/2 years)

 - 10 cube tower is 29 to 30 mos.